GitGrubOfficial/gitgrub/docs/user_requirements.md

    worked or failed so that I can learn from previous attempts.
 10. As a cooking enthusiast, I want to find and compare similar recipes so that I can understand different approaches to the same dish.
-11. As a community member, I want to rate recipes I've tried so that I can provide feedback and help others find quality content.
 12. As a seasonal cook, I want to track when ingredients are in season and find relevant recipes so that I can cook with fresh, timely produce.